Paralakhemundi: Sports

 Cricket is the major sport of the town.
-Volleyball, basketball, hockey being the other popular sports in the town.
+Volleyball, basketball, hockey are the other popular sports in the town.
 Little boys and girls can still be seen playing silly in the evening.
 The town has a small stadium named Gajapati Stadium.
 College ground is also a preferable venue for cricket, football matches.
 There are several other large play grounds that host some district and state level sport events.
 Cricket being the major game, it is played almost in every street.
-There are many cricket clubs and small organizers who organize multi team cricket tournaments mainly during winter.
-Also, a tennis court and an indoor badminton court adds to the sports facilities of the town.
+There are many cricket clubs and small organizers who organize multi-team cricket tournaments mainly during winter.
+Also, a tennis court and an indoor badminton court add to the sports facilities of the town.